sflems/led-board-manager/README.md

 ```
 If all is working, you should then be able to access the app @ `YOUR_IP:9002` in the browser.

 If you can't access the server and are using a firewall such as `ufw` or `iptables`, be sure to allow access _to your local network only_ over the `9002` port (or whatever you set it to if so).
-If you have ports 80/443 open in your router, this site WILL be accessable by all, so be sure to have your firewall's in order.
+If you have ports 80/443 open on your Pi/Router, this site WILL be accessable by all, so be sure to have your firewall(s) in order.
 _____________

 #### Optional but Suggested: